 It’s easy to see why the Kruger is one of the world’s premier wildlife viewing destinations.
 From the heavy hippo to the elegant impala, you’ll find some of the most sought-after sightings in the park.

 Need some help planning your trip to the Kruger National Park, South Africa?
-Why not read our guide on all-inclusive safari vacations in Africa.
+Why not read our guide on the best Kruger Park lodges or all-inclusive safari vacations in Africa.